matynjr/demo-repo/README.md

 #DEMO

-this is a demo just for learning github
+this is a demo just for learning professional github skills

 trust me this is the begining of something great